-- (6) Students will submit three "Site Supervisor Evaluation of Student" forms at the required junctures in the course.
-Students are expected to obtain a minimum average score of 4.0 on all 4 areas on each evaluation form (Professionalism, Knowledge, Skills, and Personal Development). - (7) Your professor will be performing two site visits, either in person or virtually, corresponding to the due dates for the "Site Supervisor Evaluation" of Student" forms, to review your progress with your site supervisor.
-Students who obtain less than a 4.0 on any of the 4 areas on one of the first two "Site Supervisor Evaluation of Student" forms will be required to meet with a professor and complete a remediation plan.
-The student will then have two weeks to alter their performance at the experiential learning site.
-At the conclusion of the two-week period, one of the professors will consult with the site supervisor to assess the student's progress.
+- 5. Students will submit three "Site Supervisor Evaluation of Student" forms at the required junctures in the course.
+Students are expected to obtain a minimum average score of 2 on all areas on the 1st evaluation form (Professionalism; Compliance with Program/Internship Site Rules, and Laws; Awareness of and Sensitivity to Diversity; Professional Development; Positive Behavior Support & Counseling Skills Development; Sharing and Building Knowledge; Documentation Skill Development; and Using Supervision), and a minimum score of 2 on every item on the 2nd and 3rd evaluation forms. - 6.
+Your professor will be performing two site visits, either in person or virtually, corresponding to the due dates for the "Site Supervisor Evaluation of Student" forms, to review your progress with your internship.
+Students who obtain less than: - (1) a 2.0 average on any of the 9 areas on the first "Site Supervisor Evaluation of Student" form; or - (2) a 2.0 score on every item on the second "Site Supervisor Evaluation of Student" form;

+will be required to meet with their professor and complete a remediation plan.
+The student will then have two weeks to alter their performance at the internship site.
+At the conclusion of the two-week period, their professor will consult with the site supervisor to assess the student's progress.
 If the progress is satisfactory, then the remediation plan will be terminated.
 If the progress is not satisfactory, the remediation plan will be renewed and the process will repeat.
-Should the student receive less than a 4.0 average score in one or more areas of the third "Site Supervisor Evaluation of Student" form, the student will be required to meet with a professor to review the student's progress.
+Should the student receive less than a 2 score in one or more items on the third "Site Supervisor Evaluation of Student" form, the student will be required to meet with their professor to review the student's progress.
 Written documentation will then be placed in the student's academic file.
-Students should note that failure to obtain satisfactory progress on the first remediation plan, or scores of less than a 4.0 average on the third "Site Supervisor Evaluation of Student" form may result in that information being shared on future employment recommendations. - 8.
-Students will submit their "Student Evaluation of Site" form at the required juncture in the course.
+Students should note that failure to obtain satisfactory progress on the first remediation plan, or scores of less than a 2 on the second or third "Site Supervisor Evaluation of Student" form may result in a reduced grade in the course and/or that information being shared on future employment recommendations.

+7. Students will submit their "Student Evaluation of Site" form at the required juncture in the course.